54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Pet Sematary” by The Ramones

 Written specifically for the soundtrack to the film adaptation of Stephen King’s novel Pet Semetary, this Ramones track brings us right back to the spooky and scary for your Halloween playlist.
 King is reportedly a big Ramones fan, so having the band write and perform a song for one of his stories must have been a dream come true.
-Speaking of scary—check out these scary Halloween costumes guaranteed to give you nightmares.

 “Bad Moon Rising” by Creedence Clearwater Revival

 Creedence Clearwater Revival warns of bad times ahead with this classic song originally released in 1969.
 With lyrics like “I see the bad moon a-rising / I see trouble on the way,” it screams of scary stuff on the horizon.
 At least on Halloween, we’re anticipating ghosts and ghouls.
-Want to get cute with your significant other this year?
-Try one of these clever (and cute!)
-Halloween costumes for couples.

 “Sympathy for the Devil” by The Rolling Stones

 This song taps into the darker side of humankind and was used on the soundtrack for Interview with the Vampire.
-It has been covered by countless other artists, like Ozzy Osbourne and Lucinda Williams, but we recommend going with the tune’s originators, The Rolling Stones.
+It has been covered by countless other artists, including Ozzy Osbourne and Lucinda Williams, but we recommend going with the tune’s originators, The Rolling Stones.

 “Day-O (Banana Boat Song)” by Harry Belafonte

 This is another tune included on the Beetlejuice soundtrack that didn’t start out as a Halloween song but certainly makes us think of the holiday after watching the movie.
-In the infamous scene, Delia Deetz and her dinner party guests become possessed, singing and dancing to this very song.
+In the infamous scene, Delia Deetz and her dinner party guests become possessed, singing and dancing to this very tune.
 Of course, communing with the dead doesn’t always go quite this well.
 For proof, check out these spooky Ouija board stories that will totally give you chills.